 Our cash requirements depend on numerous factors, including product development activities, penetration of the direct sales market, market acceptance of new products, and effective management of inventory levels in response to sales forecasts.
 We expect to devote capital resources to continue our product development, expand manufacturing capacity and continue research and development activities.
 We will examine other growth opportunities, including strategic alliances, and we expect any such activities will be funded from existing cash and cash equivalents, as well as issuance of additional equity or additional borrowings, subject to market and other conditions.
 We believe that our current cash balances, and cash generated from future operations, will be sufficient to fund operations through the end of 2004.
-We therefore expect that we will be required to sell additional equity or obtain additional credit facilities in the near term.
+We therefore will be required to sell additional equity or obtain additional credit facilities in the near term.
 We further expect that cash generated from operations will not be sufficient to satisfy our working capital and capital expenditure requirements over the next twelve months, so we expect that we will be required to sell additional equity or obtain additional credit facilities during that period.
 We cannot be certain that this financing will be available or that we will be able to complete financing on satisfactory terms, if at all.
+We are currently attempting to raise \$1.5 million to \$2.5 million of equity and/or debt financing.
+Although at least one party has indicated a preliminary interest, there are no commitments at this time

 Beyond twelve months out, it is likely that we will have additional financing requirements to finance our expected growth and/or to fund continuing operating deficits.
 The amount of additional capital we may need to raise will depend on a number of factors.
 These factors primarily include the extent to which we can achieve revenue growth, the profitability of such revenues, operating expenses, research and development expenses, and capital expenditures.
-Given the number of product development programs that we have ongoing and not complete, and the dependence we have on factors outside of our control such as government and other donor funding for HIV rapid tests, as well as the su ccess of our marketing partners such as Prionics and Ivoclar-Vivadent, it is not possible to predict the extent or cost of these expected additional financing requirements.
+Given the number of product development programs that we have ongoing and not complete, and the dependence we have on factors outside of our control such as government and other donor funding for HIV rapid tests, as well as the success of our marketing partners such as Prionics and Ivoclar-Vivadent, it is not possible to predict the extent or cost of these expect ted additional financing requirements.